Universal Prompt Tuning for Graph Neural Networks: More Information on Experiments

-We compare GPF with other tuning methods described as follows: \begin{itemize} \item PARTIAL-$k$: We finetune the last $k$ layers of the model with the classfication head and freeze other parts, which is utilized in \citet{Zhang2016ColorfulIC,He2021MaskedAA,jia2022visual}. \item MLP-$k$: We utilize a multilayer perceptron (MLP) with $k$ layers as the classification head, instead of a single linear layer. \end{itemize} We conduct the experiments on the biology datasets (PPI) with pre-trained GNN models in \citet{Hu2020StrategiesFP}, and Table \ref{table:result_comparison} summaries the results.
-The experimental results indicate that GPF outperforms other tuning methods in most cases ($6/9$).
+We also compare our proposed graph prompt tuning with other tuning methods described as follows: \begin{itemize} \item PARTIAL-$k$: We tune the last $k$ layers of the pre-trained model $f$ with a projection head $\theta$ and freeze other parts, which is utilized in \citet{Zhang2016ColorfulIC,He2021MaskedAA,jia2022visual}. \item MLP-$k$: We freeze the pre-trained model $f$ and utilize a multi-layer perceptron (MLP) with $k$ layers as the projection head to perform the classification. \end{itemize} We conduct the experiments on the biology datasets (PPI), and Table \ref{table:result_comparison} summarizes the results.
+The experimental results indicate that our methods outperform other tuning methods in all cases.